ai-cfia/nachet-backend/docs/nachet-manage-folders.md

 ### /get-picture

-The `get-picture` route retreives selected picture as a json :
+The `get-picture` route retreives the selected picture as a JSON :

 ```json
 {